AlternativeFFFF/Alt-F4/submissions/franqly/franqly.md

 }

 However, even if the factory design is perfect, it will take even more time to practice the actual building of the factory.
 Runners need to balance many different aspects of the game while sprinting around against the clock.
-One example is hand crafting where runners have pre-calculated lists with exact amounts of what they need to craft at specific times to always be ready for the next build.
-Runners also need to practice placing machines quickly, efficiently and meticulously.
-Then finally, they need to be able to build the _entire_ factory from memory, while already being underpressure and having to keep track of all these other aspects.
+One example is hand-crafting where runners have pre-calculated lists with exact amounts of what they need to craft at specific times to always be ready for the next build.
+Then they need to practice placing machines quickly, efficiently and meticulously.
+They then also need to be able to build the _entire_ factory from memory, while already being underpressure and having to keep track of all these other aspects.
 Every assembler, belt and inserter has a specific place, and one wrong move might cost you the title.

 { twitch embed
     <iframe src="https://clips.twitch.tv/embed?clip=GeniusStrongPeachMVGame-FoTU1sHX3_UzpcSk&parent=localhost" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>